 While neurotoxins and fillers are both injectable treatments, the way they work is different.
-BOTOX and Dysport reduce the appearance of wrinkles by temporarily immobilizing the tiny facial muscles that create what are known as “dynamic” wrinkles.
+BOTOX and Dysport reduce the appearance of wrinkles by temporarily immobilizing the tiny facial muscles that create what is known as “dynamic” wrinkles.
 These wrinkles are caused by a lifetime of smiling, frowning, raising your eyebrows, and making other facial expressions throughout the day.
 When used conservatively, neurotoxins smooth forehead wrinkles, vertical “worry” lines, and crow’s feet at the corners of the eyes.

 BOTOX Cosmetic Before-and-After Photos

 Individual results may vary – Photos courtesy of Allergan

 How do dermal fillers work?

 Fillers such as JUVÉDERM VOLUMA® XC, which is popular at our Eugene practice, use a gel composed primarily of hyaluronic acid — a substance that occurs naturally in the body — to restore volume to areas such as the cheeks and the nasolabial folds.
 Volume loss creates the sunken or hollowed-out appearance that can make you look older than you are.
 These fillers are formulated with a small amount of lidocaine, an anesthetic that enhances your comfort during the injections.

 Each filler offers unique benefits and Dr. Jewell uses his experience to help you decide which products are best suited for your physical characteristics and aesthetic goals.

 Dr. Mark Jewell